canonical/hardware-observer-operator/README.md

 - LSI SAS-3 controller
 - HPE Smart Array controller

+Additionally, Hardware-observer now integrates the [smartctl-exporter](https://github.com/prometheus-community/smartctl_exporter), which collects and exports smartctl metrics to Prometheus.

 This charm is ideal for monitoring hardware resources when used in conjunction with the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack).

 ## Uploading Resources